nicotsou/nicotsou.com/content/blog/tltr-typescript/index.md

 Compared to languages like C# or Java, which are being used widely in the enterprise world, JavaScript seems that it doesn't have anything to offer to these developers, who were used to organizing their code using classes, interfaces, namespaces and modules.

 On top of that, the development experience is day and night.
 Your text editor simply cannot compete with a sophisticated IDE like Xcode, or IntelliJ.
-Besides the code highlighting - which sometimes is very dum - and some common errors that can be handled with a linter, it doesn't provide any code completion suggestions, it doesn't recognize the types of your variables, and most importantly, it doesn't give you any sophisticated debugging tool.
+Besides the code highlighting - which sometimes is very dumb - and some common errors that can be handled with a linter, it doesn't provide any code completion suggestions, it doesn't recognize the types of your variables, and most importantly, it doesn't give you any sophisticated debugging tool.

 ![Photo Credit: [Lorenzo Herrera](https://unsplash.com/photos/p0j-mE6mGo4)](images/90s-tech.png) _Photo Credit: [Lorenzo Herrera](https://unsplash.com/photos/p0j-mE6mGo4)_